bbatsov/batsov.com/_posts/2011-04-29-should-i-stay-or-should-i-go.md

 ## Prelude

-> Should I stay or should I go now, should I stay or should I go now
+> Should I stay or should I go now, should I stay or should I go now <br>
-> If I go there will be trouble, if I stay it will be double
+> If I go there will be trouble, if I stay it will be double <br>
 > So come on and let me know

 I guess nothing describes more appropriately the essence of career